What Are Recourse Loans and Non-Recourse Loans?

 What Are Non-Recourse Loans?

-As you may have guessed, a non-recourse loan is just the opposite of a recourse loan.
+As you may have guessed, this type of loan is just the opposite of a recourse loan.
 It’s often seen as an alternative financing option.
 With non-recourse loans, the borrower or guarantors aren’t personally liable for repaying the outstanding balance and collateral on the loan if they default.
-The lender can seize the assets that were labeled as collateral in the transaction.
+The lender can seize the assets labeled as collateral in the transaction.
 However, the lender cannot go after the borrower or guarantor personally.
-Generally, only people or businesses who have excellent credit are candidates for non-recourse loans.
-And, these are longer-term loans, with larger capital expenditures, and slightly higher interest rates.
+Generally, only people or businesses with excellent credit qualify for these types of loans.
+These are also longer-term loans with larger capital expenditures and slightly higher interest rates.
 The longer-term loan allows a property owner to maximize their cash flow while reducing their risk profile.

 With non-recourse loans, the lender has the potential to lose money.
 However, even when a non-recourse loan is used, there are situations where the borrower/guarantor can be held personally liable—we’ll get to those later.
 In any event, if a default occurs, it will still impact the borrower’s credit score.